An Attribute-based Method for Video Anomaly Detection: Abstract

 \section{Abstract}

-Video anomaly detection (VAD) is a challenging computer vision task with many practical applications.
-As anomalies are inherently ambiguous, it is essential for users to understand the reasoning behind a system's decision in order to determine if the rationale is sound.
-In this paper, we propose a simple but highly effective method that pushes the boundaries of VAD accuracy and interpretability using attribute-based representations.
-Our method represents every object by its velocity and pose.
-The anomaly scores are computed using a density-based approach.
-Surprisingly, we find that this simple representation is sufficient to achieve state-of-the-art performance in ShanghaiTech, the largest and most complex VAD dataset.
-Combining our interpretable attribute-based representations with implicit, deep representation yields state-of-the-art performance with a $99.1\%, 93.3\%$, and $85.9\%$ AUROC on Ped2, Avenue, and ShanghaiTech, respectively.
-Our method is accurate, interpretable, and easy to implement.
+Video anomaly detection (VAD) identifies suspicious events in videos, which is critical for crime prevention and homeland security.
+In this paper, we propose a simple but highly effective VAD method that relies on attribute-based representations.
+The base version of our method represents every object by its velocity and pose, and computes anomaly scores by density estimation.
+Surprisingly, this simple representation is sufficient to achieve state-of-the-art performance in ShanghaiTech, the most commonly used VAD dataset.
+Combining our attribute-based representations with an off-the-shelf, pretrained deep representation yields state-of-the-art performance with a $99.1\%, 93.7\%$, and $85.9\%$ AUROC on Ped2, Avenue, and ShanghaiTech, respectively.
 Our code is available at \url{https://github.com/talreiss/Accurate-Interpretable-VAD}.